Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Algorithm

-Identification of pseudo-attractors is hindered in large-size PBN models.
-Nevertheless, pseudo-attractor states can be identified with simulations due their property of being frequently revisited.
-We propose the following Pseudo-Attractor States Identification Procedure (PASIP) which consists of two steps executed in two phases: Step~I during PBN environment pre-processing and Step~II with two cases, referred to as Step~II-1 and Step~II-2, during DRL agent training.
+Identification of pseudo-attractors is hindered in large models.
+Nevertheless, pseudo-attractor states can be identified with simulations due to the property of being frequently revisited.
+We propose the following \emph{Pseudo-Attractor States Identification Procedure} (PASIP) which consists of steps executed in two phases: (I) environment pre-processing and (II) DRL agent training.

 \paragraph{\textbf{Pseudo-Attractor States Identification Procedure}} \begin{enumerate} \item[I] During environment pre-processing, a~pool of $k$ randomly selected initial states is considered, from which PBN simulations are started.
 Each PBN simulation is run for initial $n_0=200$ time steps, which are discarded, i.e., the so-called burn-in period.
 Then, the simulation continues for $n_1=1000$ time steps during which the visits to individual states are counted.
 All states in which at least $5\%$ of the simulation time $n_1$ is spent are added to the list of pseudo-attractor states.